French for Business (FLF3630)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-French for Business is designed for students with a near proficient level of French who have spent a period of study / work in a country where French is spoken (such as students on a 'with European Study' programme) and/or have completed appropriate Advanced level courses (FLF3615/30 and/or FLF3715/30) or equivalent.
+Module aimsThe module is appropriate for students who have spent a period of study / work in a country where the language is spoken (such as students on a

 ILO: Module-specific skills